 Overall, while China is creating stricter visa requirements for those who choose to work through legal channels, the practice of working outside of those remains common.

 The good jobs are becoming more secure

 While China may still be rife with teach abroad scams and schools that are looking to cheat foreign teachers, many schools are realizing the value of providing stable, secure jobs for their employees.
 They've realized that parents are wary of high turnover, and that it's easier to renew a residence permit than to pay for a new work visa.

 For example, my company recently had a large turnover of foreign college counselors for various reasons.
 Many of the parents were concerned, hinting they may move their children to a rival company.
 Because of this, I have noticed that my current company places a very high value on my happiness and job satisfaction.
 They encourage me to speak up if I am having workplace issues, and they provide bonuses and raises for foreign staff who say for multiple years.

 Compared to many of my friends teaching at other schools in China, I feel lucky to have such a stable and secure position.
 However, I have met many other people who have also noticed this shift in attitude towards providing positive, secure positions to their foreign teachers.
 Personally, I'd predict that this will be the new trend in the upcoming decade.

 Overall, China has become the future of ESL.
-With fewer scams and discriminatory practices and more stable high-paying jobs, China is the next hot spot for teaching in Asia.
 For those with the necessary qualifications, China is a "teacher's market," offering free flights, visas, housing and bonuses to foreign teachers.
 For those who can't find jobs in more selective countries like Japan, Korea, and Taiwan, China still offers opportunities to teach without a degree or teach as a non-native speaker.